The-101-project/openPLC_review/log.md

 * l9.
 I downloaded and installed the openPLC editor for Windows
 * l10. in openPLC editor, I opened the BLINK example, which is a LADDER diagram
 * l11.
 Then pressed the Arduino-symbol button: The ladder program compiled to C code and a dialogue box opened
+* l12.
+I selected Arduino-Uno, No download, only compilation, ModBus RTU